jlengstorf/presentations/README.md

 (This is what I send to people as my bio.)

 > Jason Lengstorf is a developer, designer, author, and friendly bear.
-He
-> focuses on work-life balance, efficiency, processes, and productivity to help
-> people get more done in less time — so they can spend more time on the things
-> that matter most.
-He recently joined [IBM Design](http://www.ibm.com/design/)
-> as a senior front-end developer in Austin, TX, where he can often be spotted
-> in the forest foraging for nuts and berries.
+His
+> focus is on the efficiency and performance of both teams and software.
+At IBM,
+> he creates processes and systems to Make The Right Thing The Easy Thing™.
+At
+> all other times, he roams the earth in search of new and better snacks.

 ### Videos of Previous Presentation